Hell in a Cell (2020)

-The 2020 Hell in a Cell was the 12th annual Hell in a Cell professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on October 25, 2020, from the WWE ThunderDome, hosted at the Amway Center in Orlando, Florida.
+The 2020 Hell in a Cell was a professional wrestling event produced by WWE.
+It was the 12th Hell in a Cell and took place on October 25, 2020, from the WWE ThunderDome, hosted at the Amway Center in Orlando, Florida.
+The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw and SmackDown brand divisions.
 This was the final Hell in a Cell held during the month of October, as the 2021 event moved the event series up to June.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
 Three Hell in a Cell matches were contested at the event, two were for the SmackDown brand, while the other was for Raw.
 In the main event, Randy Orton defeated Drew McIntyre in a Hell in a Cell match to win the WWE Championship for a tenth time, thus tying with Triple H for the second-most world title reigns overall at 14.
 For the other Hell in a Cell matches, Roman Reigns defeated Jey Uso to retain the Universal Championship in the opening bout, which was also the first time an "I Quit" match was contested inside the structure, while Sasha Banks defeated Bayley to win the SmackDown Women's Championship, thus ending Bayley's record-setting title reign at 380 days.
 This made Banks the third WWE Women's Grand Slam Champion, as well as the fourth WWE Women's Triple Crown Winner.

+The event was praised by critics for its three different Hell in a Cell championship matches, the Universal and SmackDown Women's bouts receiving the most acclaim.

 Production

 Background

-Hell in a Cell is an annual gimmick pay-per-view (PPV) and WWE Network event produced by WWE since 2009, generally held in October.
-The concept of the show comes from WWE's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
-The main event match of the card is contested under the Hell in a Cell stipulation.
-The 2020 event was the 12th event under the Hell in a Cell chronology and featured wrestlers from the Raw and SmackDown brand divisions.
+Hell in a Cell was an annual professional wrestling event produced by WWE since 2009, generally held in October.
+The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
+The main event match of the card was contested under the Hell in a Cell stipulation.
+Announced on September 1, 2020, the 2020 event was the 12th Hell in a Cell and featured wrestlers from the Raw and SmackDown brand divisions.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.